cloudflare/cloudflare-docs/content/style-guide/documentation-content-strategy/information-architecture.md

 ---
 pcx_content_type: concept
 title: Information architecture
-weight: 3
+weight: 4

 ---

 # Information architecture

-The information architecture (IA) of the Cloudflare docs follows a consistent pattern.
-Product documentation always includes an Overview and Get started page.
+The information architecture (IA) of the Cloudflare developer documentation follows a consistent pattern.
+Product documentation always includes an [Overview](/style-guide/documentation-content-strategy/content-types/overview/) and [Get started](/style-guide/documentation-content-strategy/content-types/get-started/) page.
 Including other content types depends on the product, how it is used, and what content users need to be successful.

 ## Developer platform information architecture